A Flexible Coordinate Descent Method: Numerical Experiments

 where

 is the well-known soft-thresholding operator, which is applied component wise when $u$ and $v$ are vectors.
 Since subproblem \eqref{eq_subproblem} is solved exactly via \eqref{tupdateSFT}, there is no need to verify the stopping conditions \eqref{Def_stoppingconditions_2}.
+For $\ell_2$-regularization and FCD~v.1 subproblem \eqref{eq_subproblem} has a trivial and inexpensive solution.

 For FCD~v.2, parameter $\rho$ ensures that $H_k^S$ is positive definite, and consequently, subproblem \eqref{eq_subproblem} is well defined.\footnote{Clearly, there is a trade-off when selecting $\rho$.
 The larger $\rho$ is, the smaller the condition number of $H_k$, so that \eqref{eq_subproblem} will be solved quickly using an iterative solver.
 However, if $\rho$ is too large then $H_k^S \approx \rho I $ so that essential second order information from $\nabla^2 f(x_k)$ may be lost.} Note that the matrix $H_k^S$ is never explicitly formed, we only perform matrix-vector products with it in a matrix-free manner.
-Moreover, for FCD~v.2, subproblem \eqref{eq_subproblem} is solved iteratively using an Orthant Wise Limited-memory Quasi-Newton (OWL) method, which can be downloaded from \url{http://www.di.ens.fr/~mschmidt/Software/L1General.html}.
+Moreover, for FCD~v.2, subproblem \eqref{eq_subproblem} is solved iteratively using an Orthant Wise Limited-memory Quasi-Newton (OWL) method in the case of $\ell_1$-regularization, which can be downloaded from \url{http://www.di.ens.fr/~mschmidt/Software/L1General.html}.
 OWL was chosen because it has been shown in \cite{sqa} to result in a robust and efficient deterministic version of FCD, i.e. $\tau=N$ (one block of size $N$).
+While for $\ell_2$-regularization and FCD~v.2 an iterative method like Conjugate Gradients is used.